Ganduje's ex-commissioner chides poor 2025 budget performance in Kano

 The Ministry of Education achieved just 32.2 per cent capital performance, while the Ministry of Higher Education recorded a dismal 7.7 per cent.
 He said the administration’s emphasis on sponsoring selected students abroad “appears more like political patronage than a genuine attempt to strengthen the entire education system.”

-Garba further expressed concern about the health sector’s performance, noting that only N7.9 billion of the N65.7 billion capital budget had been utilised by September 2025.
+The Chief of Staff further expressed concern over the health sector’s performance, noting that only N7.9 billion of the N65.7 billion capital budget was utilised by September 2025.
 He said this underinvestment is indefensible in a state that has battled recurring cholera outbreaks and faces high infant and maternal mortality rates.

 “Failure to fund primary healthcare and water infrastructure is costing lives,” Garba said.
 “Kano’s recurring health crises cannot be addressed when the government spends only 12 per cent of its health capital budget.”